Living-with-machines/lwmdb/docs/deploy.md

 ## Production Deploy

 A local production deploy should be available without aditional modification.
 Deploying for exteral users is a more involved process and will require registering a domain name.

+To run in production, a `.envs/production` `ENV` file is required.
+This is not provided to help encryption keys are generated locally and uniquely.
+The keys set in `.envs/local` are all needed, as well as the follwing two:

+- `TRAEFIK_EMAIL="email.register.for.traefik.account@test.com"`
+- `HOST_URL="host.for.lwmdb.deploy.org"`

+A domain name (in this example `"host.for.lwmdb.deploy.org`) must be registered for `https` (encripyted) usage, and a `TLS` certificate is needed.
+See [`traefik` docs](https://doc.traefik.io/traefik/https/acme/) for details.